Meta-analysis of Bayesian analyses: Meta-analysis of Bayesian analyses

+To reiterate, a meta-analysis aims to combine inferences produced by various related studies into a consensus analysis.
+Thus, a local effect of interest $\theta_j$ is targeted by each of a number of studies $j=1,\dots,J$.
+Judging the quantities $\theta_j$ to be exchangeable, the \emph{meta-analyst} may formulate a model

-with an appropriate prior $q$ placed on the parameter $\varphi$.
-Note that this model initially makes no reference to the $\pi_j$'s, and it is formulated \emph{as if} the $\theta_j$'s were fully observable quantities.
-Then, to update $q$ based on the observed density functions, we apply Equation~(\ref{eq:posterior_uncertain_obs}) in density form to have
+with an appropriate prior $q$ on the parameter $\varphi$.
+Note that this model is formulated \emph{as if} the $\theta_j$'s were fully observable quantities; this has an important role for conceptualization but is unrealistic in practical situations.